berrysauce/altar/README.md

 ```

 > **Warning**: Altar is just a small project, therefore security cannot always be guaranteed.
 We recommend to only pass on usernames or unique identifiers to Altar, which do not include or grant access to personal information.

+## License
+Altar is licensed under the MIT license.

+Copyright (c) 2023 Paul Haedrich

+Permission is hereby granted, free of charge, to any person obtaining a copy
+of this software and associated documentation files (the "Software"), to deal
+in the Software without restriction, including without limitation the rights
+to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+copies of the Software, and to permit persons to whom the Software is
+furnished to do so, subject to the following conditions: